sohanish/obsidian_cheat_sheet/README.md

 - [A reveiw or have an idea of obsidian](https://www.youtube.com/watch?v=MYJsGksojms)
 - [Have an idea of Second Brain and get an idea but not related but can use obsidian and dont need to go buy the second brain but get an idea instead](https://www.youtube.com/watch?v=OP3dA2GcAh8)

 > You've reached the end now.
 Hope this helped.
-If yes, consider buying me a small cup of coffee :)
+If yes, consider buying her a small cup of coffee :)

 <a href="https://www.buymeacoffee.com/shreyapurohit" target="_blank"><img src="https://camo.githubusercontent.com/c3f856bacd5b09669157ed4774f80fb9d8622dd45ce8fdf2990d3552db99bd27/68747470733a2f2f7777772e6275796d6561636f666665652e636f6d2f6173736574732f696d672f637573746f6d5f696d616765732f6f72616e67655f696d672e706e67"></a>